 Every Thursday afternoon, the Pelgrimshuis in Saint-Gilles hosts legal and tax consultations which are also open to anyone involved in artistic life.
 You can meet a specialised lawyer who will give you concrete advice in complete independence.

-The C-SHIP programme aims to enable professionals in the creative and cultural industries to build sustainable and resilient businesses, develop and/or strengthen their management skills, while maximising their social contribution and positive impact.
+The C-SHIP programme, developed by ICHEC, aims to enable professionals in the creative and cultural industries to build sustainable and resilient businesses, develop and/or strengthen their management skills, while maximising their social contribution and positive impact.
 The project is based on the cultural economy, social entrepreneurship and "agile working methods".

 Various different organisations offer general support to help you set up your business (creating a business model, business plan, financial plan, and so on).
 Some services are free: such as 5 Guichets d’Economie Locale and Iles, Microstart or Credal services specifically for women.